-The annual leave allowance will be 25 working days, rising to 29 days after 5 years' service and to 30 days after 10 years' service.
+The annual leave allowance for the position of Higher Executive Officer is 29 days rising to 30 days after 5 years' service and 31 days after 10 years' service.
 This allowance, which is subject to the usual conditions regarding the granting of annual leave, is on the basis of a five-day week and is exclusive of the usual public holidays.